yoavram/curveball/README.md

-# curveball - Documentation
+# Curveball website

-This repository contains the source for the html documentation of curveball.
+This repository contains the Curveball website.
-This documentation can be seen online [here](https://yoavram.github.io/curveball)
+This website can be viewed online at <https://yoavram.github.io/curveball>.